Up to 10 years of mental health funding and support for SA towns

 The goal of Our Town is to build on the strengths, skills and talents of people in the participating towns to collectively move towards mentally healthy futures.
 The actual amount of funding will depend on what the towns decide to do, however, the final two towns could receive several million dollars each in funding over the 10 years.

-Applications for Our Town funding closed at the beginning of August.
-Initially, six towns will be chosen for a 6-12 month program of on-ground and online assistance including mentoring, coaching, communications and other practical support.
+Initially, six towns will be chosen from the applicants for a 6-12 month program of on-ground and online assistance including mentoring, coaching, communications and other practical support.
 The chosen towns will have populations of about 10,000 people or less, or clusters of towns with combined populations of about 10,000.
 We felt that smaller towns might have less resources and opportunities than larger, regional centres.